Series: Performance Dashboards

 You can add filters to restrict the person from accessing the dashboard.
 A yellow banner at the top of the view indicates limited access to the dashboard.
 If the person has no access to any widget in the dashboard, the dashboard is not visible to that person.

-Make your dashboard visible to other users.
+To make your dashboard visible to other users:

-1. Click PerformanceWorkspace > Dashboards
+1. Click PerformanceWorkspace > Dashboards > Dashboards

 2. Hover over a dashboard and click Edit dashboard